Seeing the forest and the tree: Building representations of both individual and collective dynamics with transformers: Introduction

 To first understand how the model captures different types of interactions and dynamics, we experiment with synthetic many-body systems.
 Under different types of interactions, we show that our model can be applied to successfully recover the dynamics of known systems.

-Next, we turn our attention to recordings from the nervous system \cite{dyer2017cryptography}, where we have access to readouts from populations of neurons in the primary motor cortex of two rhesus macaques that are performing the same underlying center-out reaching motor task.
+We then turn our attention to recordings from the nervous system \cite{dyer2017cryptography}, where we have access to readouts from populations of neurons in the primary motor cortex of two rhesus macaques that are performing the same underlying center-out reaching motor task.
 The stability of the neural representations and collective dynamics found in data from these animals \cite{dyer2017cryptography,gallego2018cortical,gallego2020long} makes them an ideal testbed to examine the generalization of our approach.
-We show that, remarkably, generalization not only occurs across recording sessions (with different sets of neurons) from the same animal, but that we can also transfer across animals through only a simple linear readout.
+We show that, remarkably, generalization is not only possible across recording sessions (with different sets of neurons) from the same animal, but that we can also transfer across animals using only a simple linear readout.
 The performance of the linear decoder based on pre-trained weights in the across-animal transfer outperforms many models that are trained and tested on the same animal.
-This result provides an exciting path forward in neural decoding and highlights the utility of our architecture.
+This result provides an exciting path forward in neural decoding across large and diverse datasets from different animals and highlights the utility of our architecture.

-The main contributions of this work are: \begin{itemize}
+The main contributions of this work are as follows: \begin{itemize}

-\item We proposed a novel framework that considers individual dynamics before collective dynamics, and realized it with a multi-stage transformer: {\em Embedded Interaction Transformer} (\ours ). \ours learns both population representation and individual representation through decoupling the dynamics of individuals and their interactions in multi-variate time-series.

-\item We introduced methods for generalization across datasets of different input size (number of channels) and ordering.
-We further proposed to measure the alignments of time-series in different datasets through the Wasserstein divergence.
+\item In Section~\ref{sec:method}, we introduce {\em Embedded Interaction Transformer} (\ours ): a novel framework for learning from multi-variate time-series data that decomposes the dynamics of individual channels and their interactions through a two-stage transformer architecture. \item In Section~\ref{sec:generalization}, we propose methods for generalization across datasets of different input size (number of channels) and ordering.
+We show that by decomposing individuals and interactions, our architecture can be used to find functional correspondence between channels in different datasets by measuring the similarity in their embeddings with the Wasserstein divergence.

-\item We applied \ours to both many-body systems and neural systems recordings.
-After demonstrating our model's robust decoding performance, we validated its ability to transfer individual dynamics by performing domain generalization across different populations of neurons and finding neuron alignments. \end{itemize}
+\item In Section~\ref{sec:experiments}, we apply \ours to both many-body systems and neural activity recordings.
+After demonstrating our model’s robust decoding performance, we validate its ability to transfer individual dynamics by performing domain generalization across different neural recordings and investigate the alignments of neurons across different populations.